hyperreal64/go-inoreader/README.md

 WORK IN PROGRESS: An unofficial Inoreader API client for Go

-My general guidelines for coding this are:
+The general guidelines I use for coding this are:

 🚴 Stop [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality)